Expertise

 In Germany, social laws – on social long-term care insurance, statutory health insurance, and the right to rehabilitation and participation – are subject to continuous development.
 Qualitative analysis and evaluation are important tools to assess the impact of reforms prospectively or retrospectively.
 In doing so, the perspectives of all stakeholders must be considered.

-Health, Care & Inclusion: a selection of our services
+Health, Care & Inclusion: A selection of our services

 • Health services research